 How Much Does a Degree Cost?

-The high cost of a college education often catches students off-guard.
-Funding college requires planning and sacrifice, but the return on this investment pays off in greater earning power and career advancement.
-The price of a college degree depends on a variety of factors, including type of school, location, and delivery format.
+Paying for college usually requires a lot of planning and some sacrifice.
+However, many graduates find that college is worth it.
+The return on their investment can pay off, leading to greater earning power and career advancement.
+The price of a college degree depends on a variety of factors, including type of school and location.

-Several schools in different regions of the country have joined cooperative agreements to reduce tuition.
+Several colleges across the U.S. also have joined cooperative agreements to reduce tuition.
 These arrangements, sometimes referred to as "tuition exchange programs" or "academic common markets," offer discounted tuition rates to students who live in surrounding states.

 Private vs. Public

-Schools may also offset costs by offering more work-study programs, or opportunities for on-campus employment.
-Students enrolling at either a public or private school must consider transportation and lodging expenses.
-Larger private institutions provide a wide range of housing options for students living on- or near campus, while private schools offer fewer options.
+Schools may also offset costs by offering work-study programs or opportunities for on-campus employment.
+Students enrolling at either a public or private school must consider transportation and lodging expenses, as well.
+Larger, public institutions provide various housing options for students living on or near campus, while private schools may offer fewer options.

-A school's accreditation status determines its eligibility to disburse federal financial aid.
-Accredited institutions generally do not accept transfer credits from unaccredited schools.
-A degree from an unaccredited school may not gain recognition from graduate schools, employers, or professional certification agencies.
+A school's accreditation status also determines its eligibility to disburse federal financial aid.
+Additionally, accredited institutions generally do not accept transfer credits from unaccredited schools.
+And a degree from an unaccredited school may not gain recognition from graduate schools, employers, or professional certification agencies.

 Regional vs. National Accreditation